shoggoth/ExplodeFight/README.md

 - Allow mobs to be cleanly destroyed on contact with a bullet, update facts on mob deaths.
 - Add a Level class and allow snapshots to be calculated so that rules can be implemented.
 - Spawned entities have to be counted in the snapshot.
+- Spawner preload and kill only those nodes which contain entities functionality.
 - Add rules for a demo: maintain the number of Mobs at 10 until 100 total have been spawned.
 - Check spawner performance with 250 mobs.